MeirV2-2/meirv2-2.github.io/posts/phantom-alias.md

 The payload's frames symbolize as the alias DLL because that's what the AVL hands back.
 The walker continues past them cleanly back to `ntdll!RtlUserThreadStart`, the universal start of every Windows user-mode thread.

+That's the whole technique.
+Six steps, mostly bookkeeping.
+The rest of this post is checking what we actually got — first against what scanners look for in general, then against an actual scanner.

 ## Why this evades the usual catches

 **Thread start address scanning.** Every serious EDR logs thread creation and inspects the start address.
 A thread starting in private memory is one of the highest-confidence shellcode indicators there is.
 We never create a thread.
 The worker has been there since process startup, with `TEB.StartAddress` in ntdll.